openfoodfoundation/ofn-install/README.md

 to see them live on the server(s).

 There is a timestamped backup process included in deployment and a rollback version saved each time.

-To roll back after a deployment error, currently you need to manually run:
+###Rollback

+If the deployment script fails after the "Create a repo backup version" task you may need to roll it back to have a functional site.

 `ansible-playbook rollback.yml -f 10`

-making sure the deployment actually got to the point of making a rollback...
+Failures before this don't need rollback, and it will not run.
+Just run deployment again.
+This could be automated at some point.

 #Backup